 Enjoy our local ales, fine wines and excellent food.

-Stay in one of our seven en-suite 4-Star rated guest bedrooms and enjoy a true Cotswold experience.
+Stay in one of our six en-suite 4-Star rated guest bedrooms and enjoy a true Cotswold experience.

 Our terraced garden overlooks the Alms Houses and St. James' Church and provides the perfect setting for eating and drinking during the warmer, drier weather.